OfficeDev/open-xml-docs/docs/how-to-retrieve-application-property-values-from-a-word-processing-document.md

     End Using
 ```

-Given the reference to the **WordProcessingDocument** object, you can retrieve a
-reference to the <span sdata="cer"
-target="P:DocumentFormat.OpenXml.Packaging.WordprocessingDocument.ExtendedFilePropertiesPart">**ExtendedFilePropertiesPart** property of the
-document.
-This object provides its own properties, each of which exposes
-one of the application document properties.
+Given the reference to the **WordProcessingDocument** object, you can retrieve a reference to the **ExtendedFilePropertiesPart** property of the document.
+This object provides its own properties, each of which exposes one of the application document properties.

 ```csharp
     var props = document.ExtendedFilePropertiesPart.Properties;